kappnav/design/kind-action-mapping.md

 1. v1/Service (core kind)
 1. knative.k8s.io.Service (knative kind)

-The existing mapping convention is based on the unqualified, kind singular name, which in this example is simply "Service".
+The existing mapping convention is based on the unqualified, singular kind name, which in this example is simply "Service".
 So both Service kinds, above, map to the same action config map, namely:  kappnav.actions.Service.

-As the goal is to have independently deployable - and discrete - actions per distinct kind, this mapping is insufficient.
+As the goal is to have discrete and independently deployable actions per distinct kind, this mapping is insufficient.

-To remedy the inadequacy of the existing mapping convention approach, we will introduce configuration to specify the mappings explicitly.
+To remedy the limitation of the existing mapping convention approach, we will introduce configuration to specify the mappings explicitly.
 This configuration will be modelled as a custom resource definition in keeping with the "independently deployable" principle.

 ## KindActionMapping Custom Resource Definition